Why I Made My Home Toxic Free + How I Did It

 Along with the sources I sited above, here are books, websites and documentary’s I have watched to inform myself on harmful toxins in our environment:

 - The book It Feels Good to Feel Good: Learn to eliminate toxins, reduce inflammation and feel great again by Cheryl Meyer – I learned so much from this book!
 She covers everything and is a wealth of knowledge!
 Great place to start.

-- The documentary In Defense of Food by PBS + Michael Pollan on Netflix – I love Michael Pollan!
-This is a great overview of the changes in the food industry, and how it is effecting our health.
+- The documentary In Defense of Food by PBS + Michael Pollan on Amazon Prime – I love Michael Pollan!
+This is a great overview of the changes in the food industry, and how it is affecting our health.

-- The documentary The Devil We Know on Netflix – This covers all the harmful effects of Teflon and nonstick products, and the importance of only drinking filtered water.
+- The documentary The Devil We Know on Amazon Prime – This covers all the harmful effects of Teflon and nonstick products, and the importance of only drinking filtered water.

-- The documentary Stink! on Netflix – This covers the dangers of fragrance and other synthetic chemicals in our home and body products, and their link to an elevated risk of cancer and disease.
+- The documentary Stink! on Amazon Prime – This covers the dangers of fragrance and other synthetic chemicals in our home and body products, and their link to an elevated risk of cancer and disease.

 - The website EWG is a huge wealth of knowledge of the best practices for choosing safer food, home and body products.
 They even have a Skin Deep and Healthy Home section where they rate the chemicals in body, home and beauty products!
 Great resource if you want to look up the toxicity in your favorite products.
 They even have an app for your phone so you can scan the barcodes of your favorite products and use it while in stores!